Trusted Ridgeland Attorneys

 When seeking a custody order modification, for example, a substantial change in circumstances may include:

-- Child developing serious emotional, academic, or health issues
+- A child developing serious emotional, academic, or health issues;

-- Allegations of child abuse against either parent
+- Allegations of child abuse against either parent; and

-- Inability of either parent to carry out their parental duties
+- The inability of either parent to carry out their parental duties.

 In child support cases, a substantial change in circumstances may include increased needs for the child or a substantial change in income for either parent.
 In the context of child support, Mississippi requires a change of at least 15 percent in the obligation to pay child support before a modification will be considered.
 However, if one of the parties is considered low-income, the substantial change threshold is set lower at a 7.5 percent change.